What Is Champagne? We Answer All of Your Questions About Bubbly

 It's the staple for every major celebration.
 But have you ever wondered, what is Champagne?
 How is it different from sparkling wine?

-If you’re anything like me, you love the occasional glass of champagne.
+If you’re anything like me, you love the occasional glass of Champagne.
 It’s a marvelous aperitif—nothing sets the stage for a meal quite like a glass of bubbly.
-You’ve likely sipped both champagne and sparkling wine (especially if you’re a Gemini), and may have wondered if there’s a difference.
+You’ve likely sipped both Champagne and sparkling wine, and may have wondered if there’s a difference.
 Here’s the lowdown!

 Champagne comes in a wide spectrum of styles and all of them are delicious.
 The most common ones you’ll see lining the shelves of your local wine shop or supermarket are dry, aka not sweet.
 That would be Brut Nature, Extra Brut or Brut.
 If you like a sugary kiss to your bubbly, keep an eye out for bottles labeled Extra Dry, Sec, Demi-Sec or Doux.
 They’re rarer but 100% worth hunting down.